Deep Plane Facelift Surgery in Houston

 Deep plane facelifts have grown in popularity in recent years, and for good reason.
 Though they are more expensive than traditional facelifts, the results of a deep plane facelift on average last for 10 years and tend to look more natural.

 Houston’s Dr. Michel Siegel is only one of the few facial plastic surgeons in the country who performs a true deep plane facelift (more on that in a moment).
-You can read online reviews from our, read on to find out more about deep plane facelifts, skip down to our FAQs section on deep plane facelifts, or contact our office in Houston today for a consultation on your new, rejuvenated look.
+You can read online reviews from our patients, read on to find out more about deep plane facelifts, skip down to our FAQs section on deep plane facelifts, or contact our office in Houston today for a consultation on your new, rejuvenated look.
 You can discuss your needs with Dr. Siegel in-office or from the comfort of home over Zoom.)

 Deep plane facelifts vs. common skin-only facelifts – also called SMAS facelifts